Are Reference Checks Really Necessary?

 What happens when a supervisor does not want to lose an employee, and fabricates a bad reference to kill the employee’s chances for advancement at another company?
 This catastrophe almost befell my mother as a young, newly certified business education teacher in the early 70s.
 After graduating college, my mother worked at the downtown post office for a short time.
 While working there, she applied for a job with the state department of education.
 She decided against full-time classroom teaching, but still wanted to remain in the field.

 Luckily, she landed the new job with the state.
 After a few months on the job, her new supervisor confessed that he almost passed on hiring her, because her old manager had given such a bad reference.
-However, he overrode the incongruence between the comportment of the young woman he met in the interview, and the bad report about her work performance to hire her anyway.
+However, he overrode the incongruence between the personable young woman he met in the interview--and the bad report about her work performance--to hire her anyway.

 May We Contact Your Current Employer?